 Creating Texture with Tiles

 Tiles are a fantastic way to add texture to your home, with shapes, patterns and designs that can create a sense of movement.
 You can introduce a small section of texture, such as a splashback or feature wall with contrasting or complementary tiles or paint, or go for the whole area for a really tactile feel.

-A really simple and inexpensive way to bring in texture to a room is through soft furnishings such as rugs, throws and plants.
+A really simple and inexpensive way to bring texture to a room is through soft furnishings such as rugs, throws and plants.
 This is a great way to enhance the space and add new layers and dimensions, and you can freshen up the look easily and without spending too much money simply by changing your furnishings when you fancy.

 If you are remodelling a room, you could include wooden shelves, a fireplace or an archway to add texture.
 A popular bathroom trend is recessed shelves or shower niches that provide clever storage while creating a seamless effect.